SDM-TIB/Trav-SHACL/docs/library.rst

 Example
 *******

+# TODO: Include how to start the example data container, explain the code and options!
 After installing Trav-SHACL as a library, you can use it as shown in the example below:

 .. code:: python3